syncope/lavue/README.rst

    $ lavue

-for python 2.7 or
+or

 .. code-block:: console

    $ lavue3

-for python 3.
+for python 3 version (for older debian/ubuntu releases).

 Start the Viewer in the expert mode
 """""""""""""""""""""""""""""""""""

 Changing LaVue settings is available in the expert mode, i.e.

 .. code-block:: console